MitchellAcoustics/Soundscapy/docs/index.md

 ## Documentation

-This documentation is designed to help you understand and use _circumplex_ effectively.
+This documentation is designed to help you understand and use _Soundscapy_ effectively.
 It's divided into several sections:

 - **Tutorials**: Practical examples showing how to use our project in real-world scenarios.
 - **API Reference**: Detailed information about our project's API.
-- **Contribute**: Information on how you can contribute to our project.
+- **News**: Change log and updates.

 ## Contributing

 We welcome contributions from the community.
 If you're interested in contributing, please get in touch or submit an issue on Github.

+## Citing Soundscapy

+!!! note
+    If you use _Soundscapy_ in your research, please include a citation to our accompanying paper:

+    Mitchell, A., Aletta, F., & Kang, J. (2022).
+How to analyse and represent quantitative soundscape data. _JASA Express Letters, 2_, 37201. [https://doi.org/10.1121/10.0009794](https://doi.org/10.1121/10.0009794)

 ## License